TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CoreMergers/Backport.rst

 #.
 Merge the backport

-   If the backport is a :ref:`Low brainer <Gerrit-low-brainers>` you can vote :guilabel:`+2` and continue to merge the backport.
+   If the backport is straight-forward and not complex, you can vote :guilabel:`+2` and continue to merge the backport.
 Otherwise it should be reviewed by at least one other Core Merger.